flownative/flow-aws-s3/README.md

 [packagist]: https://img.shields.io/packagist/v/flownative/aws-s3.svg

-# AWS S3 Adaptor for Neos 2.x and Flow 3.x
+# AWS S3 Adaptor for Neos and Flow

-This [Flow](https://flow.typo3.org) package allows you to store assets (resources) in [Amazon's S3](https://aws.amazon.com/s3/) and publish resources to S3 or [Cloudfront](https://aws.amazon.com/cloudfront/).
+This [Flow](https://flow.neos.io) package allows you to store assets (resources) in [Amazon's S3](https://aws.amazon.com/s3/) or S3-compatible storages and publish resources to S3 or [Cloudfront](https://aws.amazon.com/cloudfront/).
 Because [Neos CMS](https://www.neos.io) is using Flow's resource management under the hood, this adaptor also works nicely for all kinds of assets in Neos.

 ## Key Features